gagan-2000/Learning-project/README.md

 # Learning-project

-This my first git repositary
+This is my first git repository.
+Author - Gagan2000